 A Border collie turned and looked up at the approaching pair.
 He jumped up with a wide grin.
 “Merlin!” he cried in surprise.

 The lupine captain smiled and walked over to the canine, who had turned to the harpist to apologize for his outburst.
-“Lady Ayana,” the collie said as the beautiful coyote lass set down her harp and stood up to meet the stranger, “this is Captain Merlin Sinclair, a good friend of mine.
+“Lady Ayana,” the collie said as the beautiful coyote lass set down her harp and stood up to meet the stranger, “this is Captain Merlin Sinclair, the king’s hero and also a good friend of mine.
 Merlin, this is Lady Ayana Kojote, cousin to Princess Tinara.”

 Merlin bowed to the woman.
 “Your Grace,” he said, shifting his duffel bag off his shoulder to rest on the floor beside his feet, “I am pleased to make your acquaintance.”